In SEA2 SpineBot: Spinal Impedance Measurement Device

 This PhD-Project is a collaboration between the BIROMED-Lab at the University of Basel, the Orthopedics Group of the University Children's Hospital of Basel | UKBB, and the Computational Bioengineering Group at the University of Berne.

-Project leader: Felix Erb
+Project leader: Dr. Lauren Chee Felix Erb

 Collaborators: PD Dr. Daniel Studer Prof. Dr. Carol-C. Hasler Prof. Dr. Philippe Büchler